-The Supportive Care Program supports eligible Nova Scotians with cognitive impairments (difficulty thinking, concentrating, remembering, etc.) by providing them with $500/month for Home Support Services (personal care, respite, meal preparation and household chores).
+The Supportive Care Program supports eligible Nova Scotians with cognitive impairments (difficulty thinking, concentrating, remembering, etc.) by providing them with up to $1,000/month for Home Support Services (personal care, respite, meal preparation and household chores).
 Under this program people may also be eligible to receive reimbursement for snow removal services up to $495/year.

 To receive funding for Supportive Care, you must:

 You can apply by calling Continuing Care toll-free at 1-800-225-7225.
 Once approved, the money will be deposited into your bank account by the Department of Health and Wellness every month.
 All receipts for services must be submitted to the Nova Scotia Health Authority.